catppuccin/tmux/README.md

 Style Guide][style-guide].
 To add these customizations, add any of the following options to your Tmux configuration.

+In order to have the correct icons displayed please use your favorite nerd fonts patched font.

 ##### Enable window tabs

 By default, the theme places the `window-status` in the `status-right`.
 With